MojoJolo/balbinwatches/_posts/2023-10-25-alpha-watch.markdown

 I will be producing only **five** Alpha watches, and each one will have its own unique number.

 ### Specifications
-- Case: Stainless Steel
+- Case: Stainless steel with screw down crown and engraved case back
 - Case Size: 36mm
 - Case Height: 11mm (13mm including crystal)
 - Lug-to-lug length: 44mm
 - Lug width: 20mm
-- Crystal: Domed Mineral Glass
+- Crystal: Domed mineral glass
-- Movement: Seiko (TMI) NH38 Automatic Movement
+- Movement: Seiko (TMI) NH38 automatic movement
-- Power Reserve: 41 Hours
+- Power Reserve: 41 hours
-- Water Resistance: 1 ATM
+- Water Resistance: 3 ATM
-- Strap: Quick Release Waterproof Rubber Strap with Cowhide Leather
+- Strap: Quick release waterproof rubber strap with wowhide leather
-- Warranty: One Year Service Warranty
+- Warranty: One year service warranty

 ### How to order
 For those interested in purchasing the watch, please register your interest using this form: